 - Degree Audit: Run an audit of your current academic record against any degree or certificate offered at SPSCC to view your progress towards graduation.

-- Academic Planner: View an academic plan of future coursework recommended by your advisor.
+- Academic Planner: View an academic plan of future coursework recommended by your Educational & Career Planner.
 An academic plan is a listing of tentative future coursework by quarter.

-- Advising Notes: View advising notes your advisor may leave for you.
-For example, an advisor may summarize decisions made during your meeting or note advising recommendations.
+- Advising Notes: View advising notes your Educational & Career Planner may leave for you.
+For example, an Educational & Career Planner may summarize decisions made during your meeting or note advising recommendations.

 Degree Audit FAQs